FREQUENTLY ASKED QUESTIONS

 A: Approximately 22% of participants are Marathon participants.

 Q: Do you give out my email address?

 A: No, we do not sell email addresses.
 You will only be notified about details pertaining to The Woodlands Marathon.

 Q: What is the Fidelity Investments The Woodlands Marathon refund policy?

 A: We adhere to the standard marathon running industry policy.
 All entry fees are non-refundable and non-transferable.
 We have to plan well in advance for certain accommodations for race participants, and therefore cannot offer refunds.
 You may not give or sell your number to another individual.
-The entry fee for the 2017 event may be deferred to the following year’s event for a fee of $40.
-The deadline to request deferral is 2/10/17, after that there will be no deferrals given.
+The entry fee may be deferred to the following year’s event for a fee.
 This policy stays in effect whether you are injured, have an unexpected business or family emergency, etc. Sorry, there are NO exceptions.

 Q: I registered for the Fidelity Investments The Woodlands Marathon without a discount code, but now I have a code.
 Can you refund me the difference?

 A: Yes, we will only refund participants who win a free entry and or have a sponsored complimentary entry that currently registered for the event.

 Q: Can I register on the day of the event?